-\textit{Excitation Spectrum}: For a system in the Mott phase three different types of excitations exist.
+For a system in the Mott phase three different types of excitations exist.
 1. The addition of a particle from the environment (particle excitation).
 2. The removal of a particle (hole excitation).
 3. The creation of a particle-hole pair (pair excitation).
-The last one is important from a physical point of view because it is also possible in an isolated system as realized in the current experiments.
+The last one is most important from a physical point of view because it is also possible in an isolated system as realized in the current experiments.
 In the superfluid phase, there are additional excitations corresponding to fluctuations of the phase of the superfluid order parameter.
 However, these features can not be investigated within the present formalism but with the related effective action method \cite{barry}.\\ In order to obtain the spectrum of the quasi-particles, which is given by the poles of the real-time Green function for finite temperature we must analytically continue our imaginary-time result.
 This is achieved by performing the replacement $i\omega_m\rightarrow\omega+i\eta$ with $\eta\to 0$ \cite{abrikosov}.
 The first and second order, respectively, yield excitation spectra of which the former one agrees in the limit $T\to 0$ with the mean-field result from Ref.~\cite{stoof1}.
 In the following we restrict ourselves to the most interesting case $D=3$.
-Both finite temperature and one-loop corrections are most effective for small wave numbers, the former because the effect of temperature is the suppression of quantum correlations which mainly exist for long wavelengths, the latter because the dominant fluctuations near a quantum critical point are the ones with vanishing wave number as shown in Fig. \ref{speccomp}\\ All spectra show a characteristic energy gap which vanishes at the critical point, i.e. at the value of $J_c$ at the tip of a Mott lobe.
-Our prediction for the temperature dependence of this energy gap is shown in Fig. \ref{gap}.
-As it is an experimentally accessible quantity \cite{bloch1} it could serve for determining the temperature of bosons in an optical lattice.
-Furthermore, we determine for both the quasi-particles and the quasi-holes an effective mass which is shown in Fig. \ref{masses}.
-Note that they become massless at the critical point as a consequence of the U(1) symmetry breaking at the second-order phase transition. \\
+Both finite temperature and one-loop corrections are most effective for small wave numbers, the former because the effect of temperature is the suppression of quantum correlations which mainly exist for long wavelengths, the latter because the dominant fluctuations near a quantum critical point are the ones with vanishing wave number as shown in Fig. \ref{speccomp}\\ All spectra show a characteristic gap which vanishes at the critical point, i.e. at the value of $J_c$ at the tip of a Mott lobe.
+In Fig. \ref{gap} its temperature dependence is shown.
+As this gap is a quantity which is experimentally accessible \cite{bloch1}, it could serve as a method to determine the temperature of bosons in an optical lattice.
+The quasi-particle can be ascribed an effective mass which is shown in Fig. \ref{masses} for the particle- and for the hole-excitations.
+They both become massless at the critical point which is a result of the U(1) symmetry breaking at the second-order phase transition. \\